sigp/lighthouse/book/src/ui-authentication.md

 # Authentication

 To enhance the security of your account, we offer the option to set a session password.
-This additional layer of protection ensures that only authorized individuals can access your account, even in the event of unauthorized device access.
+This allows the user to avoid re-entering the api-token when performing critical mutating operations on the validator.
+Instead a user can simply enter their session password.
 In the absence of a session password, Siren will revert to the api-token specified in your configuration settings as the default security measure.

+> This does not protect your validators from unauthorized device access.

 ![](imgs/ui-session-auth.png)